 NetLotto Australia and Claiming Your Prizes

 Once payment is processed, a player can go to their account’s withdrawal section to take the money out of their profile.
-The possible withdrawing methods include an Australian bank account, an Australian cheque, an overseas bank transfer (a fee of 20 dollars), and an overseas cheque (a fee of only one dollar).
+The possible withdrawal methods include an Australian bank account, an Australian cheque, an overseas bank transfer (a fee of 20 dollars), and an overseas cheque (a fee of only one dollar).

 The fee will be taken out of the money you’ve won.
 This means that if you have 25 dollars in your account and want to withdraw via an international bank account transfer, you will receive only five dollars.
 Obviously, it’s a pity that in the day and age of PayPal and other digital transfers, these are the only possibilities at your disposal.